 When this count is 1, it means that a map entry will have its backup on another node in the cluster.
 If it is set as 2, then it will have its backup on two other nodes.
 It can be set as 0, if you do not want your entries to be backed up, e.g. if performance is more important than backing up.
-Maximum value for this property is 6.
+The maximum value for the backup count is 6.